-On our trip to UK we spent three days in Scotland.
-Not enough to really get know this country, but enough to have some impression.
-We decided to start in Glasgow, go North taking the West route alongside Clen Coe and Caledonian Canal to Iverness, turn round South-East and finish in Edinburgh.
-Below some impressions from our route North.
+On our trip to the UK, we spent three days in Scotland.
+Not enough to really get to know this country, but enough to have some impression.
+We decided to start in Glasgow, go North taking the West route alongside Clen Coe and Caledonian Canal to Inverness, turn round South-East and finish in Edinburgh.
+Below some impressions from our way North.

 Somewhere between England and Scotland.
 Green, however low land with only some hills.
-If you look closely at the picture you will see a wall between the fields.
-Common in UK, not to be seen in other European countries.
-The picture lacks sheep – both England and Scotland are famous for wool and wool clothing.
+If you look closely at the picture, you will see a wall between the fields.
+Every day in the UK, not to be seen in other European countries.
+The image lacks sheep – both England and Scotland are famous for wool and wool clothing.

 Glasgow.
-One of Scotland main cities.
+One of Scotland’s main cities.
 It was Saturday evening.
 You felt the party time.
 The main streets were really crowded.
-It was difficult to make pictures without showing people at close.
+It was challenging to take pictures without showing people at the close.

-In Stirling we spent the night in the university campus hotel.
-Coming there on the Saturday evening had some appeal as we could discretely observe a true Scottish wedding party.
-We discovered that kilts and sporrans can have very but very elegant versions.
-The other thing we discovered was that when ordering a ‘steak’ you will not get a bigger piece of meat (rare or medium), but some other meat dish.
+In Stirling, we spent the night in the university campus hotel.
+Coming there on Saturday evening had some appeal as we could discretely observe a genuinely Scottish wedding party.
+We discovered that kilts and sporrans can have very but exquisite versions.
+The other thing we found was that when ordering a ‘steak’ you will not get a bigger piece of meat (rare or medium), but some other meat dish.

-Driving alongside the Caledonian canal you cross it a couple of times.
-On the picture a view on the artificial part of the canal from one of the crossing bridges.
+Driving alongside the Caledonian canal, you cross it a couple of times.
+On the picture, a view on the artificial part of the channel from one of the crossing bridges.

-Iverness, the end of our trip North.
-We spent the night a bit below around the Loch Ness.
-On the continental Europe (mid-August) we had a heat wave with nights around 25 degrees Celsius.
-In this part of Scotland the night temperature was around 5-7 degrees.
+Inverness, the end of our trip North.
+We spent the night a bit below the Loch Ness.
+On continental Europe (mid-August) we had a heatwave with nights around 25 degrees Celsius.
+In this part of Scotland, the night temperature was around 5-7 degrees.